Dear Future Body Positive Movement Leaders,

 If, after attending the first full day of the Be Body Positive training, you feel that the work isn’t right for you, turn in all of your materials and receive a full refund of your tuition and curriculum license fee.

 You have nothing to lose by signing up right now.Register - BerkeleyRegister - CHicago

 Here’s another look at how The Body Positive transforms lives.
 Take note that the young woman quoted below was in a Body Positive group that was NOT taught by us.
 College health center clinicians who attended our 2016 training facilitated this group.

-We hope you’ll join us at the upcoming Be Body Positive Professional Training.
+We hope you’ll join us at one of our 2018 Be Body Positive Facilitator Trainings.

 With love and gratitude,